mcce22extreme/ss2023-tmcsp-testim/README.md

 ## CLI

+Using the testim CLI it is possible to run certain operations from the command line, which in turn can be used for automation.

 ### The command

 During configuration of the [grids](#adding-the-grid-config), the example call of testim CLI shows all required parameters.